DeepSenseCA/echofilter/docs/source/usage_guide.rst

 .. glossary::

     Active data
-        Data collected while the echosounder is emitting sonar pulses (“pings”) at regular intervals.
+        Data collected while the :term:`echosounder` is emitting sonar pulses (":term:`pings<ping>`") at regular intervals.
 This is the normal operating mode for data in this project.

     Algorithm
         A finite sequence of well-defined, unambiguous,
         computer-implementable operations.

+    Bad data regions
+        Regions of data which must be excluded from analysis in their entirety.
+        Bad data regions identified by echofilter come in two forms: rectangular regions covering the full depth-extend of the echogram for a period of time, and polygonal or contour regions encompassing a localised area.

     Bottom line
-        A line separating the seafloor from the water column.
+        A line separating the seafloor from the :term:`water column`.

     Checkpoint
-        A checkpoint file defines the weights for a particular neural network model.
+        A checkpoint file defines the weights for a particular neural network :term:`model`.

     Conditional model
-        A model which outputs conditional probabilities.
-In the context of an echofilter model, the conditional probabilities are
-        :math:`p(x|\text{upfacing})` and :math:`p(x|\text{downfacing})`,
+        A :term:`model` which outputs conditional probabilities.
+In the context of an echofilter model, the conditional probabilities are :math:`p(x|\text{upfacing})` and :math:`p(x|\text{downfacing})`,
-        where :math:`x` is any of the model output types; conditional models are necessarily hybrid models.
+        where :math:`x` is any of the :term:`model` output types; conditional models are necessarily hybrid models.

     CSV
         A comma-separated values file.
-The Sv data can be exported into this format by Echoview.
+The :term:`Sv` data can be exported into this format by Echoview.

     Dataset
         A collection of data samples.
-In this project, the datasets are Sv recordings from multiple surveys.
+In this project, the datasets are :term:`Sv` recordings from multiple surveys.

     Downfacing
-        The orientation of an echosounder when it is located at the surface and records from the water column below it.
+        The orientation of an :term:`echosounder` when it is located at the surface and records from the :term:`water column` below it.

     Echofilter
-        A software package for defining the placement of the boundary lines and regions required to post-process echosounder data.
+        A software package for defining the placement of the boundary lines and regions required to post-process :term:`echosounder` data.
         The topic of this usage guide.

     echofilter.exe